-Expected employers' contributions for the FPS in the year to 31 March 2022 are approximately £13m.
+Expected employers' contributions for the FPS in the year to 31 March 2023 are approximately £13m.
 On 28 February 2019, GAD published the final reports in relation to the 2016 valuation of the FPS.
 This included the scheme specific employer contribution rates for the period April 2019 to March 2023.
 Employer contribution rates increased significantly because of the valuation.
 To cover approximately 90% of the additional cost, a section 31 government grant of £5.7m was received in 2019/20.
 In a letter dated 6 February 2020, the Home Office confirmed that a section 31 government grant would be paid to the Authority at the same level in 2020/21 but gave no commitment for future years.
-The Authority has received in May 2022 the same level of government grant of £5.7m for 2021/2022.
+The Authority received in May 2022 the same level of government grant of £5.7m for 2021/2022 and will receive this amount in 2022/2023.